lachrist/estree-sentry-2/README.md

     "foo": 123
   }
   ```
-- Arbitrary strings and numbers are branded to make types more explicit and
+- Arbitrary strings are branded to make types more explicit and prevent mix-ups.
-  prevent mix-ups.
-For instance, `VariableName` brands the name of identifiers
+  For instance, `VariableName` brands the name of identifiers when used in an
-  when used in an expression context and `LabelName` brands the name of
+  expression context and `LabelName` brands the name of identifiers when used in
-  identifiers when used in a label context.
+  a label context.

 ## Removed Nonsensical Nodes